sh3ngsh3ng/Project-03/README.md

 Last but not least, I would like to thank Google, StackOverflow as well as Paul's lab sheet (A.K.A The Bible) for their unwavering 24/7 support in this project as well.

 ### Note:
-For images, icons, css credits, please refer to the UI/UX documents above.
+For images, icons, css credits, please refer to the UI/UX document (resource section) above.

 # Disclaimer
 This project is for educational purposes only.
 Other than the idea/concept/mock products presented, all media files and technologies used in this project belogns to their respective owners and I do not claim any right over them.